Breast Augmentation Surgery in Melbourne and Sydney

 Before and Afters

-If you have questions or concerns about breast augmentation, it is important to voice them all with your surgeon, ideally during your first consultation before you proceed towards having breast surgery.
+If you have questions or concerns about breast augmentation, it is important to discuss them with your surgeon, ideally during your first consultation before you proceed towards having breast surgery.

-Want an expert Melbourne Surgeon to help you decide how to progress through your breast augmentation surgery, and get recommendations for size, type, placement and incision approach for your breast implant options?
+Want a top Specialist Plastic Surgeon to help you decide how to progress through your breast augmentation surgery, and get recommendations for size, type, placement and incision approach for your breast implant options?